-Jordan is a first year M.A. candidate in the International Development program with a certificate in Global Health Affairs and focusing on HIV prevention and gender issues in East Africa.
-Prior to attending the Josef Korbel School of International Studies, she served as a Peace Corps volunteer for three years in central and northern Mozambique where she developed training models for rural community health workers.
+Jordan is a second year M.A. candidate in the International Development program with a certificate in Global Health Affairs and focusing on HIV prevention and gender issues in Sub-Saharan Africa.
+Prior to attending the Josef Korbel School of International Studies, she served as a Peace Corps volunteer in northern Mozambique where she developed training models for rural community health workers.
 Jordan earned her B.A. in Anthropology from the University of Southern California with minors in Peace & Conflict Studies and Psych & Law.
 Last summer she completed an internship with USAID in Addis Ababa, Ethiopia where she worked as a Gender Specialist Intern with the Pathfinder-implemented Integrated Family Health Program.
 She is currently interning for the World Health Organization in Geneva as an HIV/AIDS Communications Intern and participating in the Korbel in Geneva Program.

-Marissa is a first year M.A.
-Candidate in International Human Rights with concentrations in development and health.
+Marissa is a second year M.A.
+Candidate in International Development with concentrations in human rights, education, gender, and health.
 She received her B.A. in International Affairs and Sociology with a minor in Spanish at the University of Georgia in Athens, GA.
 Marissa has interned at EMILY’s List and the Office of Presidential Correspondence at the White House, located in Washington, DC.
 She has studied abroad in Stellenbosch, South Africa where she participated in a service engagement project.
 This past summer she interned with Volunteers Peru in Arequipa and Cotahuasi, Peru working on projects focusing on rural education and social development.
-As a result of her past experiences, she is interested in educating individuals in developing countries of their human rights, health, and the skills needed to develop personal goals to achieve the various opportunities available to them.
+As a result of her past experiences, she is interested in educating children in developing countries in order for them to know of various opportunities available to them.
 When she’s not working, she enjoys dancing and singing around her apartment, eating chocolate, and a good afternoon siesta.